The George Hotel - Station Gateway

 The hotel has been the centre of Huddersfield's civic life, hosting auctions, meetings, dances and events.
 Having only closed its doors in 2013, many residents of Huddersfield and beyond will have strong memories of the George Hotel.

-We are developing the George Hotel through the Blueprint ambition for the Station Gateway in partnership with several organisations including the West Yorkshire Combined Authority, Leeds City Region Enterprise Partnership, Northern Powerhouse, Historic England and Riley and Bowman Architects and William Birch Construction.
+We are developing the George Hotel through the Blueprint ambition for the Station Gateway in partnership with several organisations including:

-The conservation works will address the issues on the exterior of the building, including masonry, windows, and roofing.
-Local materials will be used for the repairs and will be in keeping with the existing structure.
-The conservation works will also preserve and enhance the significance of this building for generations to come.
+The conservation works have addressed the issues on the exterior of the building, including masonry, windows, and roofing.
+Local materials have been used for the repairs and are be in keeping with the existing structure.
+The conservation works preserve and enhance the significance of this building for generations to come.

 The plans